Branched covering representation of non-orientable $4$-manifolds: Introduction

-Furthermore, criteria for the existence of a simple branched covering $p: X \to N$ satisfying (a) or (b) with $N = \CP^2, S^2 \times S^2, S^2 \simtimes S^2$ were given by Piergallini--Zuddas \cite{PZ2} in terms of the Betti numbers $b_2^\pm(X)$.
+Furthermore, criteria for the existence of a simple branched covering $p\colon X \to Y$ satisfying (a) or (b) with $Y = \CP^2, S^2 \times S^2, S^2 \simtimes S^2$ were given by Piergallini--Zuddas \cite{PZ2} in terms of the Betti numbers $b_2^\pm(X)$.

-Here, we address the representation of closed connected non-orient\-able PL 4-manifolds as branched covers of the basic non-orientable 4-manifolds $\RP^4$ and $S^1 \simtimes S^3$.
-Before stating our results, let us fix some notation and conventions.
+Here, we address the representation of closed connected non-orient\-able PL $4$-manifolds as branched covers of the basic non-orientable 4-manifolds $\RP^4$ and $S^1 \simtimes S^3$.
+The proof strategy consists in decomposing the involved manifolds into suitable orientable pieces.
+This allows us to exploit tools from the orientable context in order to construct branched coverings between them.
+Then, the final branched covering is assembled by gluing together these orientable coverings in a compatible way, using extension results due to Piergallini--Zuddas, see Theorem \ref{thm:pz} and Theorem \ref{prop:p}.

+We work in the PL category.
+However, our results hold in the DIFF category as well, as every pair $(X,S)$ consisting of a PL $4$-manifold $X$ and a locally flat PL submanifold $S$ can be smoothed uniquely up to smooth isotopy.

+Before stating our main results, we recall the definition of branched covering and some related terminology for the convenience of the reader.